Industry ReportAI & Privacy

 The landscape of Open Source Intelligence (OSINT) and digital privacy has undergone a seismic shift in 2025.
 Driven by the proliferation of Generative AI scrapers, aggressive data monetization by social platforms, and sophisticated anti-tracking technologies, the definition of "public data" is more complex than ever.

-This report synthesizes findings from over 50,000 OSINT investigations conducted by TraxinteL, detailing the exact mechanisms by which digital footprints are expanding and contracting.
+This report synthesizes patterns observed across TraxinteL investigations, detailing the mechanisms by which digital footprints are expanding and contracting.

 1. The Generative AI Data Vacuum